tubular/sparkly/docs/source/context.rst

 ----------

-**Why**: By default to use udfs in Hive queries you need to add jars and specify which ufds you wish to use using verbose Hive queries.
+**Why**: By default to use udfs in Hive queries you need to add jars and specify which udfs you wish to use using verbose Hive queries.

 **For example**: You want to import udfs from (brickhouse)[https://github.com/klout/brickhouse] Hive udfs lib.